Mental Health Awareness Week

 Council for Intellectual Disability

-Easy Read Information Guide – Tips to help mental health
+Easy Read Information Guide for people with communication difficulties – Tips for positive mental health

 Mental Health Foundation/Foundation For People With Learning Disabilities

-Easy read guides, including Feeling Down : Looking after my mental health
+Easy read guides for people with communication difficulties, including Feeling Down : Looking after my mental health

 Coronavirus and your wellbeing